empatica/e4link-sample-project-ios/README.md

 - Build and Run the project.
 - If a device is in range and its light is blinking green, but the app doesn't connect, please check that the discovered device can be used with your API key.
 If the `allowed` parameter is always false, the device is not linked to your API key.
 Please check your [Developer Area][1].

-If you need any additional information about the Empatica API for iOS, please check the [official documentation][2].
+If you need any additional information about the Empatica API for iOS, please check the [Official Documentation][2].

 [1]: https://www.empatica.com/connect/developer.php
 [2]: http://developer.empatica.com